 In the past few years, orthopedic surgeries to replace failing body parts have become incredibly common.
-We live active lives, and damage done to our joints in high school sports, skiing, running, and other outdoor activities is, incredibly, correctable using modern technology and science.
+We live active lives, and the damage done to our joints, from high school sports, skiing, running, and other outdoor activities, is correctable using modern technology and science.

 Problems With Zimmer Hip Replacements

-Zimmer’s Duron Cup hip replacements are one type of metal-on-metal implant that has been making the news as causing problems for patients.
-We’ve seen evidence of problems with other metal device manufacturers, including DePuy, Wright and Stryker.
+Zimmer’s Duron Cup hip replacements are one metal-on-metal implant that has been making the news as causing problems for patients.
+We’ve seen evidence of problems with other metal device manufacturers, including DePuy, Wright, and Stryker.

 The problem is that the metal components rub together when a patient walks, and that friction causes small metal fragments to grind off.
 Those metal fragments can inflame the tissue or even enter the bloodstream, causing a type of blood poisoning called metallosis.
 Many patients require painful and dangerous revision surgeries.